aaren/sparse_dmd/README.md

 ### Usage

-Assuming that `u` is some 3d array containing 2d velocity data through time, we use a convenience method to create the matrix of snapshots and compute the standard DMD:
+Assuming that `u` is some 3d array containing 2d velocity data through time, we can supply a decomposition axis that will transform this into a matrix of snapshots and compute the standard DMD:

 ```python
 import sparse_dmd